Menu

 • call in the estate - gather the assets, plan for sale or disposition of assets not specifically left to a named beneficiary, place all monies from all sources into an estate bank account

-• transfer Title of all real property to the estate
+• transfer title of all real property to the estate

 • pay the bills and debts of the deceased and the estate

-• complete Income Tax Returns and obtain the necessary Income Tax Clearance Certificate required to complete the distribution of the estate
+• complete income tax returns and obtain the necessary Income Tax Clearance Certificate required to complete the distribution of the estate

 • keep complete records of all assets coming into the estate and going out of the estate

-• obtain releases from beneficiaries required to complete the distribution of the estate or arrange for passing of accounts if there are any disputes among the beneficiaries - passing of accounts means asking the Court to approve your financial records of the estate and your plan for distributing the estate
+• obtain releases from beneficiaries required to complete the distribution of the estate or arrange for the passing of accounts if there are any disputes among the beneficiaries - passing of accounts means asking the court to approve your financial records of the estate and your plan for distributing the estate

 Q